rentpath/pinball_wizard/README.md

 end
 ```

 You can also pass in a proc for situtations where active/inactive is conditional.
-Returning false with make the feature inactive.
+Returning false will make the feature inactive.

 ```ruby
 PinballWizard::DSL.build do